Skip to main content

 Calls that don’t fit this cycle stay queued and dial automatically as in-flight calls finish.
 Inbound calls are never queued.

-When a telephony provider is saturated platform-wide, Bolna temporarily rations each organization toward its guaranteed minimum: floors are still honored, but bursting pauses until the provider frees up.
+When a telephony provider is saturated platform-wide, Bolna temporarily rations each organization toward its guaranteed minimum on that provider only: floors are still honored and every other provider keeps bursting, until the saturated provider frees up.

 Configuration rules